 There are only a few things you actually need to file.
 You don’t need a large filing cabinet anymore thanks to the many technological advances that we now use.

 A small filing box will do the job of a cabinet and can easily be stored in a closet.
 You can also check out the ottoman filing cabinet that I feature in 10 Creative Living Room Office Ideas.

-You can find a few different filing box ideas with these search results.
 I recommend this file box because of the easy close and open wide lid.
 The cheapest option for a file box is always the banker’s box.
-They are cheap and while they don’t look the greatest it still does the job well.

 The things you want to file away include tax forms for seven years, bills that don’t have electronic options, and pay stubs.
 The IRS recommends holding on to these forms for at least seven years in case of audit.
 These include business taxes and receipts.

-File away warranties for fridges, stoves, baby equipment, and any other warranty that is not related to big purchases like homes and cars.
+File away warranties for fridges, stoves, baby equipment, and any other warranty information related to house, cars, and other big purchases.

 Check out my post 11 Bullet Journal Cleaning Schedules.